Imagine what could you achieve in 24 months.

 - Lower interest.
 Whether the card has a low or 0% promotional rate, it's a much more cost and time effective way to repay your debts rather than with the higher interest of a standard card.

 - Long repayment period.
 Balance transfers generally last between 6 and 24 months, so this is the longest repayment period available for low balance transfer offers.
-As long as you understand how much you need to repay each month, it should be a generous time frame to repay any existing loans.
+As long as you understand how much you need to repay each month, it should be a generous time frame to repay any existing loans before the interest applies.

 - Standard rate applies to new purchases.
 Avoid buying new items using this credit card because the standard rate applies.
 As your repayments go to the debt that's collecting the highest interest, you’ll need to pay the interest for new purchases first.
 As interest-free days only apply if you're not carrying a balance, you won't be able to take advantage of these until you've completely repaid your debt.